NREL/EnergyPlus/design/FY2022/enhacement_to_resilience_metric.md

 Resilience metrics are more often evaluated during a certain period when a building is at risk (e.g., during the power outage event or heatwave event), and the period is not necessarily the same as the whole simulation period.
 We propose to improve current resilience metrics tabular reporting (in the html output) by allowing users to specify the period of calculating and reporting the metrics.

-We propose to add an *Output:Table:SummaryReports:ReportPeriod* that takes an input of a Summary Report name (e.g. *ThermalResilienceSummary*).
+We propose to add an *Output:Table:ReportPeriod* that takes an input of a Summary Report name (e.g. *ThermalResilienceSummary*).
 The reporting period can be defined with a start-date field and an end-date field as supplementary inputs to the *ThermalResilienceSummary* report.

 ## Approach ##